kubeshop/tracetest/docs/docs/index.md

 We make it possible to:

 - Define tests and assertions against every single microservice that a request goes through.
-- Use your preffered trace back-end, like Jaeger or Tempo, or OpenTelemetry Collector
+- Use your preferred trace back-end, like Jaeger or Tempo, or OpenTelemetry Collector.
 - Define multiple transaction triggers, such as a GET against an API endpoint, a GRPC request, etc.
-- Return both the response data and a full trace
+- Return both the response data and a full trace.
-- Define assertions against trace data, ensuring both your response and the underlying processes worked correctly, quickly, and without errors
+- Define assertions against trace data, ensuring both your response and the underlying processes worked correctly, quickly, and without errors.
-- Save tests
+- Save tests.
 - Run the tests manually or via CI build jobs with the Tracetest CLI.

 New to trace-based testing?
 Read more about the concepts, [here](./concepts/what-is-trace-based-testing).